wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-administer-use-management-portal.md

 - Oozie
 - Templeton

 By default, these services are granted for access.
-You can revoke/grant the access from the Azure Preview portal.
+You can revoke/grant the access from the Azure Management Portal.

 >[AZURE.NOTE] By granting/revoking the access, you will reset the cluster user name and password.

 **To grant/revoke HTTP web services access**

-1. Sign in to the [preview portal][azure-portal].
+1. Sign in to the [Portal][azure-portal].
 2. Click **Browse All** from the left menu, click **HDInsight Clusters**, click your cluster name.
 3. Click **Settings** from the top menu, and then click **Cluster Login**.
 4. If **Cluster login** has been enabled, you must click **Disable**, and then click **Enable** before you can change the username and password..